Nine myths about drinking distilled water

 The whole leaching minerals argument is an example of what is called psychologists call truthiness or what I term "non-science"; it sounds like it could be true, so people believe it.
-In reality it is COMPLETE RUBBISH.
+In reality, it is COMPLETE RUBBISH.
 Your body works extremely hard to keep your blood pH between 7.35 and 7.45.
-If it goes outside that range then your enzymes start to denature and you need to go to hospital.
-Even people who are slightly out of range like pH7.25 can be very ill indeed.
+If it goes outside that range then your enzymes start to denature and you need to go to the hospital.
+Even people who are slightly out of range like pH 7.25 can be very ill indeed.
 For your blood to be acidic enough to actually start leaching minerals it would have to be well below pH6 and you would definitely be long dead by then.
-Additionally the minerals in bones (mainly Calcium) is bound up into crystals with Vitamin D in a chemical called hypoxyapatite, A biological process is required to release the calcium from your bones.
+Additionally, the minerals in bones (mainly Calcium) are bound up into crystals with Vitamin D in a chemical called hydroxyapatite, A biological process is required to release the calcium from your bones.
 If you put a bone in a bucket of distilled water you would not remove the minerals from the bone over any length of time.

 Cooking foods in distilled water pulls the minerals out of them and lowers their nutrient value.

-THE FACTS: Cooking any foods lowers the nutrient value, especially when cooking in water and draining the water.
+THE FACTS: Cooking any food lowers the nutrient value, especially when cooking in water and draining the water.
 Steaming is better.
 But your food will be less contaminated if you cook it in pure distilled water.
 Distilled water is no more "leaching" than any other type of water.
-The heat is more of a problem than the water used because heat can alter nutrients.
-Basically if you want to preserve maximum nutrient value in your vegetables steam them - using distilled water will not have any especially adverse effect on the nutrient content of your veg.
+Heat is more of a problem than water used because heat can alter nutrients.
+Basically, if you want to preserve the maximum nutrient value in your vegetables steam them - using distilled water will not have any especially adverse effect on the nutrient content of your veg.